 The Bike Is The Most Essential Bit, Right?!

-We borrowed the B’TWIN Triban 520 Road Bike which is available from Decathlon for £499 at the time of writing this post.
+We borrowed the B’TWIN Triban 520 Road Bike from Decathlon.
 It’s billed as a good all-rounder and after finally finding some time to test it out on the Olympic road track, fine tune it and get used to the gears… I think I would agree.

 Bikes these days arrive pretty much fully assembled; all that was needed was to attach the handlebars, the pedals and the saddle with the tools supplied.
 We set up the correct seat height indoors and made a few adjustments ready to get the bike outside…

 Bib Shorts Are Where You Should Splash Some Cash

 In my own research for cycling shorts, I’d noticed that the brand dhb had always gotten great reviews.
 We used a £30 gift voucher to go towards the dhb Classic Bib Shorts (£50) which have 4.6 stars out of 5 from over 400 reviews.

 The rules of cycling (lol) state that black bib shorts should be worn with team jerseys and black goes with everything so for your first, and maybe only pair, you can’t go wrong with black.
 Opted for bib shorts as I figured they would be more comfy when new to cycling with no waistband digging in.

 The size charts worked out to be good guidance and super quick shipping (to a local collection point) meant that we got them in time for revolve 24 even though we only ordered a few days in advance.

 So, next on our essentials list is a jersey to go with whatever shorts you choose.
 The weather is billed to be good so we opted for this short sleeved jersey from Decathlon at £24.99.
 It matched the bike… what more could you want?!